 - Consensus that CCBs are effective in reducing symptoms in stable angina.

-- No significant differences, compared with beta-blockers, in frequency of angina, exercise duration, mortality, quality of life.
+- No significant differences, compared with beta-blockers, in frequency of angina, exercise duration, mortality and quality of life.

-- Lowering blood pressure prevents strokes and ischaemic heart disease.
+- Lowering blood pressure prevents strokes and coronary heart disease.
 CCBs are a key therapeutic choice in the major guidelines for the treatment of hypertension.

-- Nifedipine and diltiazem are the mainstay of medical treatment.
+- Nifedipine is the mainstay of medical treatment.